Robinlovelace/open-gat/README.md

 prior experience and preferences of transport planners may be more important than functionality.

+As the FOSS philosophy described in Section
+<a href="#new-tools-of-the-trade"><strong>??</strong></a> emphasises,
-As the FOSS philosophy described in Section @ref(new-tools-of-the-trade) emphasises, open source software by its very nature is collaborative, innovative and evolving (Gancarz 2003), allowing it to out-compete and eventually dominate in sectors from machine learning to web development.
+open source software by its very nature is collaborative, innovative and evolving (Gancarz 2003), allowing it to out-compete and eventually dominate in sectors from machine learning to web development.
 The review of capabilities in open source software communities clearly shows that high-performance and innovative solutions are already available in the ‘ecological niche’ of geographic analysis for transport planning.
 Given the nascent nature of many of the transport-oriented packages, plugins and extensions in each ecosystem, fruitful directions of research would explore the relative merits of different options, and combinations of options, in terms of computer and programmer efficiency.
 Furthermore, the modular and ‘pluginable’ nature of open source software suggests there are great opportunities for integration: could there be R